-If equipment is missing or broken, submit a problem report by sending an email to labhelp@physics.umn.edu.
+If you need assistance, send an email to labhelp@physics.umn.edu.
 Include the room number and brief description of the problem.

 The following questions will help you to make your prediction and analyze your data.
 These questions assume that you have completed the predictions and warm up questions for the earlier problem Acceleration and Circular Motion.
 If you have not, you should do so before continuing.